 Key Components of Basic Home Wiring

-- The Electric Meter is a glass encased set of dials that belongs to the utility company.
+- The Electric Meter is a glass-encased set of dials that belongs to the utility company.
 It functions as a measurement tool so that the utility knows how much power you have used each month.
-The standard for billing you is KWH, kilowatt hours, or 1,000 watt hours.
+The standard for billing you is KWH, kilowatt-hours, or 1,000 watt-hours.

 - The Service Panel, also called Breaker Box or Fuse Box, is the control panel and central distribution center for the power.
-It contains a main disconnect and the central grounding connection.
+It contains the main disconnect and the central grounding connection.
 Wires branch out from this box in a number of circuits, but each branch starts with a breaker or fuse in this box which protects it from overloading and overheating.
 Different amperage sizes of breakers/fuses and different sizes of wire in the circuits allow more power to flow for some appliances, such as an electric range or electric dryer, and less for others.

-- A Sub-panel is a smaller breaker box which is located somewhere else in the home and is used for a specific purpose.
-Two common examples are to locate a sub-panels near the HVAC system, or in the garage or workshop.
+- A Sub-panel is a smaller breaker box that is located somewhere else in the home and is used for a specific purpose.
+Two common examples are to locate sub-panels near the HVAC system, or in the garage or workshop.
 This allows that circuit of wiring to be easily disconnected for maintenance work without having to go all the way to the main service panel.

 - The wire for each circuit goes out to Junction Boxes (for further branching out) or to Electrical Boxes.
-Builders use various types and sizes of electrical boxes for switches, outlets, lighting fixtures and ceiling fans.
+Builders use various types and sizes of electrical boxes for switches, outlets, lighting fixtures, and ceiling fans.
 Each box must be attached properly to wooden framing so it is strong enough for the desired usage, such as the weight and movement of a ceiling fan.

 - Grounding is a preventative measure added to all new buildings for our safety.
-Each circuit should be connected into the earth (ground) for rapid dissipation of electrical power if it is touched.
+Each circuit should be connected to the earth (ground) for the rapid dissipation of electrical power if it is touched.
 During normal operation, grounding does nothing but if any of the metal parts are touched the ground immediately takes over and keeps you from being electrocuted.
 Some older homes still contain non-grounded outlets, but they should be upgraded for safety.

 If you have any questions about your basic home wiring or electrical appliances, the professional electricians at Frye Electric will be glad to help.
-Just give us a call and we will be glad to give you expert advise to help you understand the issue or problem you see.
+Just give us a call and we will be glad to give you expert advice to help you understand the issue or problem you see.
 With over 40 years of service to this community, Frye Electric is a trusted business partner for both residential and commercial electrical needs.